-Treat jumping rope like a skill.
+Lesson: Treat jumping rope like a skill.
 Dedicate a small amount of time before or after your main workout to improving your jump proficiency.
 Don’t make the mistake of putting all of your eggs in the jump rope basket, only to find out you can only manage 10 seconds of continuous movement before you smash your toes.

 This tip will save you a lot of frustration.

 Yes, jumping rope burns calories, but so does doing the laundry or making the bed.